 Our enjoyable interview was capped off by what Bev first told me when I asked about her "legacy" as an artist.
 She said "my standing joke is that, when I'm dead and gone, you'll find my paintings on the top shelf at Goodwill.
-It's the only 'gallery' I really don't want my paintings to hang in!"
-After my uproar of laughter, she went on to tell me what she'd really like her legacy to be (see the article below).

 More photos of Bev Partridge's paintings follow the newspaper article.